nboxhallburnett/mocha-runner-reporter/README.md

 Failure 1:

-Name     : should fail to sign in with an incorrect valid user id Duration : 832ms
+Name     : should fail
+Duration : 832ms
-Error    : expected '' to equal 'Sample Text.'
+Error    : expected 'Something' to equal 'Something Else'

      at /path/to/other/file.js:12:34
      at ...